mmr2187/testMD/README.md

 __What is the direct input flow of flow-object F to activity A measured by flow-property P in location L in the time period T under macro-economic scenario S?__

 I think flow-property here is redundant since we already standardized the units.
 So I’m removing it from the query itself.
 Still need to consider convertion.
+Don't know how to ask the about the macro-economic scenario though.

 ```sparql
 PREFIX b: <http://ontology.bonsai.uno/core#>